 Find consultations, screenings and support to keep you and your baby as healthy as possible at The Center for Maternal Fetal Care at Cone Health Women’s Hospital in Greensboro or the Perinatal Clinic at Alamance Regional Medical Center in Burlington.

 If you’re a patient at Femina Women’s Center, enjoy highly specialized care close to home with telemedicine services from UNC Medical Center maternal-fetal medicine specialists—obstetricians who are experts in high-risk pregnancies.

-When it’s time to welcome your little one, you’ll enjoy family-centered maternity care at Cone Health Women’s Hospital in Greensboro or the BirthPlace at Alamance Regional Medical Center in Burlington.
+When it’s time to welcome your little one, you’ll enjoy family-centered maternity care at Cone Health Women’s & Children's Center at Moses Cone Hospital or the Cone Health Women’s & Children's Center at Alamance Regional.